JonathanXDR/Airflare/README.md

 # Airflare

 A Node.js library to discover and stream media to Apple AirPlay devices using multicast-dns.
-Designed to enhance AirPlay compatibility across various browsers, including non-WebKit ones like Google Chrome.